masthierryi/The-Black-Window/README.md

 Future implementations:

-Add a hidden button to change the color;
+-Add a hidden button to change the color;
+-Add maximize and minimize buttons
-Turn it into an .exe file (Idk how to do it yet).
+-Turn it into an .exe file (Idk how to do it yet).

 If you have any suggestions or comment, please leave them on the discussion page.